-\paragraph{First- and Second-Order Logic: Syntax} We fix arbitrary, countably infinite, and mutually disjoint sets of \emph{constants}, \emph{individual variables}, \emph{function symbols}, \emph{function variables}, and \emph{predicates}.
-Each function symbol, function variable, and predicate is associated with an nonnegative integer \emph{arity}.
+\myparagraph{First- and Second-Order Logic: Syntax} We fix arbitrary, countably infinite, and mutually disjoint sets of \emph{constants}, \emph{individual variables}, \emph{function symbols}, \emph{function variables}, and \emph{predicates}.
+Each function symbol, function variable, and predicate is associated with a nonnegative integer \emph{arity}.
 A \emph{term} is inductively defined as a constant, an individual variable, or an expression of the form ${f(t_1,\dots,t_n)}$ where ${t_1,\dots,t_n}$ are terms and $f$ is an $n$-ary function symbol or an $n$-ary function variable.
-An \emph{atom} is an expression of the form ${R(t_1,\dots,t_n)}$ where $R$ is an $n$-ary atom and ${t_1,\dots,t_n}$ are terms called the atom's \emph{arguments}.
-We assume that the set of predicates contains a distinct binary \emph{equality predicate} $\equals$.
-Atoms of the form ${\equals}(t_1,t_2)$ are typically written as ${t_1 \equals t_2}$ and are called \emph{equality atoms} (or just \emph{equalities}); moreover, all atoms with a predicate different from $\equals$ are called \emph{relational}.
+An \emph{atom} is an expression of the form ${R(t_1,\dots,t_n)}$ where $R$ is an $n$-ary predicate and ${t_1,\dots,t_n}$ are terms called the atom's \emph{arguments}.
+We assume that there exists a distinct binary \emph{equality predicate} $\equals$.
+Atoms of the form ${\equals}(t_1,t_2)$ are typically written as ${t_1 \equals t_2}$ and are called \emph{equality atoms} (or just \emph{equalities}), and atoms with a predicate different from $\equals$ are called \emph{relational}.
 Formulas of second-order logic are constructed as usual using Boolean connectives $\wedge$, $\vee$, and $\neg$, first-order quantifiers $\exists x$ and $\forall x$ where $x$ is an individual variable, and second-order quantifiers $\forall f$ and $\exists f$ where $f$ is a function variable.
-As usual, an implication ${\varphi \rightarrow \psi}$ abbreviates ${\neg \varphi \vee \psi}$.
-A first-order formula is a second-order formula that does not contain function variables.
+Implication ${\varphi \rightarrow \psi}$ abbreviates ${\neg \varphi \vee \psi}$.
+A first-order formula does not contain function variables.
 A \emph{sentence} is a formula with no free (individual or function) variables.
 In the context of first-order formulas, individual variables are typically called just \emph{variables}.
-Unless otherwise stated, possibly subscripted letters ${a, b, c, \dots}$ denote constants, ${s, t,\dots}$ denote terms, ${x, y, z, \dots}$ denote individual variables, and ${f, g, h,\dots}$ denote either function symbols of function variables; in the latter case, the intended use will always be clear from the context.
+Unless stated otherwise, we use possibly subscripted letters ${a, b, c, \dots}$ for constants, ${s, t,\dots}$ for terms, ${x, y, z, \dots}$ for individual variables, and ${f, g, h,\dots}$ for either function symbols or function variables; in the latter case, the intended use will always be clear from the context.